 These papers, and others written at Research, established an interesting tradition, so counter to mainstream computerdom: You write the program, you write the documentation.
-(Later examples of this include the Literate Programming project and the Java language document generator javadoc.)
 In almost every case, the authors of the program are the authors of the paper describing its details.
 And in almost every case, acknowledgement is made to those who contributed significant ideas, advice or moral support to the project.
 This, of course, has made our work in this paper easier.
 It also speaks volumes about management and about programmers - both those programmers who write effective summaries of their programs, and those who don't condescend to do so.